Top 5 things to know before moving to Boston

 The Boston metro is home to a few million people, but it is still a tight-knit community with a vibe of its own.
 Each neighborhood and surrounding town has its own identity and sense of pride, while still being part of the big picture.
 There’s plenty to see and do, but it doesn’t have a crazy, big-city feel.
 Instead, it feels like home.
 Together with your neighbors, it’s an exciting city with adventures that await you!

-Emily is an American student pursuing her MIB program in the Hult Boston Campus.
+Emily is student from the U.S. pursuing her Master of International Business program in the Hult Boston campus.
 She has an experience in sales, human resources, and various aspects of marketing from social media and blog-writing to public relations.
 Emily is passionate about traveling and helping people, which led her to Hult.
-Upon graduation, she hopes to work in corporate social responsibility.
+Upon graduation, she hopes to work in corporate social responsibility (CSR).